near/pagoda-console/frontend/components/lib/README.md

 });
 ```

-2. Applying styles to an element via the `css` property a certain breakpoint:
+2. Applying styles to an element via the `css` property at a certain breakpoint:

 ```tsx
 import { Flex } from '@/components/lib/Flex';